-SSI Disability vs. Social Security Disability Benefits
+SSI Disability vs. Social Security Disability Benefits: What’s the Difference Between SSI and SSDI?

 Confused about the differences between SSI disability and Social Security disability benefits?
 You’re not alone!
 It can be hard to understand these programs when you’re applying for benefits on your own.